 We want our campers to respect each other, their surroundings, and themselves.
 We begin by teaching them our tradition of saying “sir” and “ma’am”.
 Every camper and counselor is referred to by his or her first name with “sir” or “ma’am” tacked on.
 For example, our camp owners are Steve Sir and Susie Ma’am.
 This sometimes strikes parents as an excessively formal or military approach, but our intention is simply to build the habit of respect by verbally expressing it throughout the day.

 Respect might start with our language, but it continues in all we do.
 We teach our campers to appreciate and respect the world around them.
 We help them with their listening skills (which is important when you are in a cabin of 12).
 We emphasize respect for competitors.

 The challenge for parents and educators is to encourage “healthy risks.”
-Dr. Ponton distinguishes between healthy risks (e.g., trying out for a team, performing music in front of an audience) and unhealthy risks (drinking, extreme dieting, teen pregnancies).
+Dr. Ponton distinguishes between healthy risks (e.g., trying out for a team, performing music in front of an audience) and unhealthy risks (drinking, extreme dieting, etc).
 We recognize that camp is an ideal environment for taking healthy, reasonable risks.

-At camp, we provide challenging but safe risks for all ages of campers.
+At camp, we provide challenging, but safe, risks for all ages of campers.
 For a first time camper, simply coming to camp and having fun away from home is taking a risk.
 Scaling our climbing wall is another great example.
 Being 30 feet up can be a little scary, but it’s perfectly safe.